Achyut-sudo/FrontalLobe/NueralNetwork.md

 ***
 ## train
 trains the NueralNetwork object (pre-trained or otherwise) using Gradient Descent and Backpropagation algorithm according to passed parameters
+Parameters

+- X : [numpy.ndarray,pandas.core.frame.DataFrame,pandas.core.series.Series]

+                training examples

+- Y : [numpy.ndarray,pandas.core.frame.DataFrame,pandas.core.series.Series]

+                labels

+- alpha : int,float

+                learning rate

+- biasVal : int, optional

+                sets bias values of all layer with biases , by default 1 see
+                help(FrontalLobe.NueralNetwork.setBiases)
+                for more info

+- trainSize : float, optional

+                ratio of size of examples and labels used for training to overal size of training set, by default 0.8

+- RWILimit : int,float, optional

+                limit for random weight initialization, by
+                default 10 see
+                help(FrontalLobe.NueralNetwork.RWInitialization)

+- weightType : int,float, optional

+                specifies the type of memebers of attribute 'weights', by default float see
+                help(FrontalLobe.NueralNetwork.RWInitialization)

+- ignoreWeights : bool

+                if True and if the NueralNetwork object is trained atleast once, then existing weights will be replaced by random weights between the RWILimit and -RWILimit and of type passed in parameter 'weightType',by default False

+- replaceIL : bool, optional

+                specifies to change the width of input layer  or not, if width of input layer is not compatible with shape of memebers of training set 'X' if width of input layer is not compatible, by default True

+- changeILBias : bool, optional

+                if True and if width of input layer is not compatible with shape of memebers of example set 'X', then the bias nueron will be removed if it was there previously otherwise will be added, by default False

+- replaceOL : bool, optional

+                species to change the width of ouput layer or not, if width of output layer is not compatible with no. of class in label set 'Y', by default
+                True

+- normalizeInput : bool, optional

+                if True normalizes input of the NueralNetwork obj, by default True

+- splitData : [str,int], optional

+                specifies to split training set randomly or continously, supported valueas are:
+                'random' or 1,
+                'continuous' or 2,
+                by default 'random'

+- iterationSize : int, optional

+                specifies no.of epochs, by default 100

 Example
 ```
 ```